sinbei/RaspPiStatusReport/README.md

 ## What is This?
 This Script send a Raspberry Pi's status reporting mail via Gmail.

 Now, it is available to notify current CPU temperature and current CPU frequency.

 ## What is Need

 -Ruby(1.9.3)

-(I've only checked this script in 1.9.3.
-It may work in 1.8.7)
+(I've only checked this script in 1.9.3, but it may work in 1.8.7)

 -RubyGems and its package "mail","tlsmail"

 (Sorry!
 I didn't make GemFile...)

 ## HOW TO USE